-We mention them because they are quite unique as far as where they are positioned.
-Spot coolers are mobile and are “parked” on the outside of the boat (the warm side).
+We mention them because they are unique as far as where they are positioned.
+Spot coolers are mobile and are “parked” outside the boat (the warm side).

 Most types of air conditioners are placed inside the room (the cold side).
-Spot coolers have two or more pipes that go inside the boat and suck the warm air out while at the same time blow the cold air in.
+Spot coolers have two or more pipes that go inside the boat and suck the warm air out while blowing the cold air in.

 Split-System AC Units (5 Different Types)